 I recently co-wrote a report on customer-centric strategy for NextTen – more on that later – that included Ryanair as a (positive) case study.
-The recent problems with pilot scheduling might cause me to make a hasty edit – but I think not: Ryanair is thoroughly customer-focused, but their low-cost approach illustrates the challenges of maintaining … Continue reading Ryanair has a customer-centric approach, but it’s not what you think”
+The recent problems with pilot scheduling might cause me to make a hasty edit – but I think not: Ryanair is thoroughly customer-focused, but their low-cost approach illustrates the challenges of maintaining … Continue reading Ryanair has a customer-centric approach, but it’s not what you think

 I’ve just had a great service experience with BT and now that more than 10 years have passed since I was responsible for their customer service strategy, I’m not blowing my own trumpet to praise them.
 It made me realise that when you get a great service it’s sometimes unremarkable.
 In this case, having a better … Continue reading When great service is good enough – but could be even better

 Starting an occasional series in which I report back from the front line of customer experience.
-As well as an obsession with the minutiae of customer experience I have an obsession with keeping things as simple as possible (but no simpler as Einstein once put it) and so a recent experience with M&S Food reminded … Continue reading Tales from the sharp end #1: M&S Food”
+As well as an obsession with the minutiae of customer experience I have an obsession with keeping things as simple as possible (but no simpler as Einstein once put it) and so a recent experience with M&S Food reminded … Continue reading Tales from the sharp end #1: M&S Food

-The word everything is important as well as it's likely to be the source of a number of questions or objections that … Continue reading Five objections to The One Rule”
+In last month's post I identified The One Rule for strategy in a customer-driven organisation.
+Everything relates to delighting customers The use of the word delighting is important: it means achieving the customer’s desired outcomes.
+The word everything is important as well as it's likely to be the source of a number of questions or objections that … Continue reading Five objections to The One Rule

 In a week in which my customer experiences revolve around eating, I give some feedback, find out how much my advice is worth, eat far too much pizza and receive more communication from the mysterious Amy Ingram...
 Expectation Gap Through a combination of laziness and the fact that I get a regular stream of email … Continue reading My week in CX #9

 After awarding the T-Mobile:BT bout to T-Mobile recently it seems only fair to reconsider their service superiority after reading this horror story from previously-satisfied customer and sometime blogger with The Independent Nat Guest.
 A great example of how to write complaints and a really superb example of how not to act as a service provider when you mess up.